codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 * Atlassian Stash (old version of Bibucket Server)
 * Bitbucket Server (new version of Stash)

-Atlassian Stash/Bitbucket server as well as the on-premise version of GiTlab and GitHub are only available to Codefresh enterprise customers.
+Atlassian Stash/Bitbucket server as well as the on-premises version of GiTlab and GitHub are only available to Codefresh enterprise customers.

 ## Adding more GIT providers to your Codefresh account.